 The policy includes everything you need to keep you moving should your mobility scooter be stolen, vandalised or damaged accidentally.
 At no extra cost, you also benefit from breakdown cover to take you home if your mobility scooter suffers a flat battery, mechanical fault or puncture.

-For added reassurance, every policy includes £5m third party cover to protect you against claims for injury or damage caused while using your mobility scooter or powered chair.
-And should you be unfortunate enough to crash your scooter, our insurance policy includes personal accident cover up to £20,000.
+For added reassurance, every policy includes £2m third party cover to protect you against claims for injury or damage sustained to others, or their property, caused whilst using your mobility scooter or powered chair, all policies also include personal accident cover up to £20,000.

 Mobility scooter breakdown cover

 You can buy breakdown cover for a mobility scooter in the same way as you can for a car.
-If you break down, or your battery runs flat while you are out and about, the ETA will send a qualified mechanic to come to your aid.
-Our rescue teams are available 24/7, 365 days a year, so no matter where you break down in Britain you can rest assured that help is at hand.
+If you break down, or your battery runs flat while you are out and about, the ETA will send a suitable recovery vehicle to come to your aid.
+Our rescue teams are available 24/7, 365 days a year, so no matter where you breakdown in Britain, you can rest assured that help is at hand.
 We’ll arrange to get you and your mobility scooter home, or to a specialist repair shop the same day.
 Get a quote